rahulrawat03/mustate/README.md

   }
 ```

-- If none of the `include` and `exclude` is provided, all of the store proeprties are observed.
+- If none of the `include` and `exclude` is provided, all of the store properties are observed.

 ```js
 // Container of counter